fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 ##### Figure 4.
 A triplet model is trained with triplets such that the distance between the anchor and positive is minimized while the distance between the anchor and negative is maximized.

 ![](/images/hugo/metricblog/triplet_train.png)
 ##### Figure 5.
-At each train step, we expect that triplet loss updates will simultaneously minimize the distance between anchor and positive while maximizing distance between anchor and negative.
+At each train step, we expect that triplet loss updates will simultaneously minimize the distance between  anchor and positive while maximizing distance between anchor and negative samples.

 The triplet loss function aims to learn a distance between representations such that the anchor-to-positive distance is less than the anchor-to-negative distance.
 Similar to contrastive loss, a margin value is imposed on the anchor-to-negative distance so that once negative representations have enough distance between them, no further effort is taken to increase distance between them.
 With this understanding, triplet loss is formally defined as: